nrv-framework/NRV/docs/devcorner.rst

     3. **API documentation**: Docstrings in all source files, classes, and functions. *Generated with* `autodoc <https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html>`_

-To compile the full documentation (1, 2, and 3), use a conda/mamba environment where you can `import nrv`:
+To compile the full documentation (1, 2, and 3), use a conda/mamba environment where you can `import nrv`.

 .. seealso::
+    Two method can be used to install such environment:
        - :doc:`Standard installation <./installation>`.
        - `Developer installation <devcorner.html#contribution-forking-and-pull-requests>`_.

 Additionally, a few dependencies must be installed:

 .. code:: bash

-    pip install sphinx sphinx-rtd-theme furo Pygments sphinx-mdinclude sphinx_copybutton sphinx_gallery
+    pip install sphinx sphinx-rtd-theme furo Pygments sphinx-mdinclude sphinx_copybutton sphinx_gallery sphinx_codeautolink

 Once installed, you can build the documentation with the following command from the base repository ``NRV/``: